As a therapist, you know that self-care isn’t something you need to feel guilty about.

 And serving your clients to the best of your ability is what you became a therapist for, after all!

-If you want to treat yourself to a whole day of wonderful replenishing self-care that involves getting playful with art materials in a safe and supportive small group of like-minded therapists and counsellors, why not book for my workshop, Creative Self-Care for Therapists and Counsellors.
+If you want to treat yourself to a whole day of wonderful replenishing self-care that involves getting playful with art materials in a safe and supportive small group of like-minded therapists and counsellors, I occasionally run workshops on Creative Self-Care for Therapists and Counsellors.

 P.S.
 Here are some of the better-known self-care ideas that you probably already know, but could do with being reminded of: